 “Let the little children come to me, and do not hinder them, for the kingdom of God belongs to such as these.”
 Mark 10:14

-History (Veritas, D’Aulaires): The students' exploration of history begins with the study of Minoan civilization and continues to units on ancient Greece and Rome, where they are exposed to the foundational history and culture of these civilizations.
+History: Our study of history begins with the study of Minoan civilization and continues to units on ancient Greece and Rome, where students are exposed to the foundational history and culture of these civilizations.

-Reading: Students read Detectives in Togas, Aesop’s Fables, D’Aulaire’s Book of Greek Myths, Hour of the Olympics, Trojan Horse, Charlotte’s Web, Pompeii—Buried Alive, and poetry.
-Teacher read-aloud books may include The Librarian Who Measured the Earth, The Buried City of Pompeii, and The Story of the World, Volume 1.
+Reading: Students read Detectives in Togas, Aesop’s Fables, D’Aulaire’s Book of Greek Myths, Hour of the Olympics, Trojan Horse, Poetry, and Charlotte’s Web.
+Read-aloud books may include The Buried City of Pompeii and The Story of the World, Volume 1.

-Science: Having learned in history the stories of Greek and Roman myth and the characters for which the planets are named, science students apply this knowledge to the study of planets and the moon.
-Also, students learn the fundamentals of plant cycles, sound, and geology and continue classification from second grade.
+Science: Having learned the stories of Greek and Roman myths, as well as the characters for which the planets are named, students study basic astronomy.
+Students also learn the fundamentals of botany, sound, and water investigations.

 Library: Students visit the library weekly.

-Special events include Trojan Horse Day, where students present model Trojan Horses they have constructed, Speech Meet, Roman Luncheon, and Greek Olympics.
+Special events include Speech Meet, Roman Market day, and Greek Olympics.